objectionary/eo/README.md

 ```
 Here, `2^(-10)` results in `0` as well as raising all the integer numbers (except `0`) to the negative power (`-1, -2, -3, ...`).
 ### Command Line Interface Output
-*The EO Standard Library* contains two objects for the CLI output: `sprintf` for strings formatting and `stdout` for plain text output.
+*The EO Standard Object Collection* contains two objects for the CLI output: `sprintf` for strings formatting and `stdout` for plain text output.
 #### Plain Text Output. `stdout`
 For plain text output, the `stdout` object is used.
 **Fully Qualified Name:** `org.eolang.io.stdout`.
 ##### Usage
-The `stdout` object has one free attribute `text` which should be bounded to the text to be printed.
+The `stdout` object has one free attribute `text` that should be bound to the text to print.
-The object bounded to the `text` attribute must be of `string` type.
+The object bound to the `text` attribute must be of `string` type.
 The `stdout` does not put the End of Line character at the end of the output, so the `\n` escape sequence should be used in case if such a behavior is needed.
 For the complete list of escape sequences supported by `stdout`, see the corresponding section of [the article](https://docs.oracle.com/javase/tutorial/java/data/characters.html).
 ##### Example 1.
 The Plain Old “Hello, World”